Reflective modular forms: A Jacobi forms approach: 2-reflective modular forms

 here and subsequently, $R(L)$ denotes the set of 2-roots in $L$ and

-With the help of equation (\ref{F3}) and Lemma \ref{L2}, we conclude the following theorem. \begin{theorem} Let $L$ be a positive-definite even lattice and $M=2U\oplus L(-1)$.
-Suppose that $F$ is a $2$-reflective modular form of weight $k$ with the divisor of the form (\ref{d}).
+With the help of equation (\ref{F3}) and Lemma \ref{L2}, we get the following theorem. \begin{theorem} Let $L$ be a positive-definite even lattice and $M=2U\oplus L(-1)$.
+Suppose that $F$ is a $2$-reflective modular form of weight $k$ with divisor of the form \eqref{d}.
 Then the weight $k$ of $F$ is given by the following formula

 \end{theorem}